spenceryr/Lotus-58-Classic-Choc-V1/README.md

 ### Notice!
-Files in the branch 'release' are tested and completed versions and suitable for building, branches prototype and development are NOT intended for public use, and may change without notice!
+Files in the development branches are NOT intended for public use in production of PCB's, may or may not be tested and may change or be removed without notice!
+Producing PCB's from the raw files is NOT recommended!
+Please use the released Gerber files for producing PCB's instead!
+Also please note the difference between a 'Pre-release' (partially/fully untested, basically what I order a prototype PCB from to test) and a full actual 'Release' which is fully tested, built and ready to be used to produce PCB's.
+That said, if you want to tweak/change or make something new based on my project, I can point you to a suitable starting point in the raw files.
+Talk to me, and I'm happy to help.

 # Lotus 58 Glow